-For security reasons, all visitors are required to adhere to all school sign in procedures at the school office, which includes signing in, providing identification in order to receive a visitor's badge, and to indicate the name of the teacher or destination before proceeding to contact any other person in the building or on the school grounds.
+For security reasons, all visitors are required to adhere to all school sign in procedures at the school office, which includes signing in, providing photo identification to receive a visitor's badge, and to indicate the name of the teacher or destination before proceeding to contact any other person in the building or on the school grounds.
 All visitors must adhere to all signing out procedures when leaving the building.

-ACS SCHOOL COMMUNICATION SYSTEMS/ALERTS TO PARENTS
+SCHOOL COMMUNICATION SYSTEMS/ALERTS TO PARENTS